TwentyFourMinutes/PostgreSQL.Bulk/README.md

 As you can see those two entities belong together, hence the `List<Email>`.
 In order to tell the package that, you will need to add an `EntityConfiguration` for the Person.

 The `MapGuidGenerator` will tell the package to generate a new `Guid` for the primary key, if none was defined.
 This could also be achieved by using the `MapValueFactory` method.
-Where as`MapOneToMany`, will tell the package that if your Person has Emails, they should be inserted as well.
+Whereas `MapOneToMany`, will tell the package that if your Person has Emails, they should be inserted as well.
 This also specifies that the `Person.Id` should get copied over to the `PersonId`.

 ```c#
 public class PersonConfiguration : EntityConfiguration<Person>